Mathematics: Instructor of Mathematics

 Phone: (360) 416.7917

 I'm looking forward to working with you and your mathematics questions this quarter.
-I'm available to help students this quarter when my office door is open.
+I'm available to help students this quarter when my office door is open and also during the times I will be staffing the Math Center.
 Please drop in and bring your questions.
 Don't be a stranger.
 I want to help you to be successful in mathematics and in your career and life goals.
+Also, watch for Study Sessions I will be holding this quarter, come in and get extra help - free!.

-Fall Quarter Office Hour is 10:30AM M-F or by appointment
+Winter Quarter Office Hour is 10:30AM MWF, 8:30AM TTh or by appointment

 Math 146 - Statistics: Elementary Statistics, 12th edition, Mario Triola.
 An older edition of the Math 146 text can be purchased cheaply (99 cents) online if you'd like to use it instead: Elementary Statistics, 11th edition.